Sydney’s Best Day Trip: Katoomba & the Blue Mountains, Australia

 How to get to the Blue Mountains

-Since we have a car, we opt to drive.
+Since we have a car, we opt to drive from Sydney.
 Along the way, Angela suggests a stop in the adorable town of Leura for lunch and some window shopping.
 Leura is Aboriginal for “lava” and many volcanic stones have been found in the area.

 From Leura, we continue on to Katoomba.